GeekBrony/GeekBrony/README.md

 ## Current Project: PoniGame
 Since 2018, I have been developing PoniGame, an MMO Sandbox with cute pastel ponies.
+This is a personal project that I have been working on as a way to learn and understand the processes of game development.

 As a Backend Developer, I am responsible for:
-- Developing the game's backend service architecture
+- Developing the game's backend service architecture, to scale.
 - Maintaining a .NET network messaging framework, shared between client and server
-- Designing a database from scratch using Code-first Entity Framework Core
+- Designing a database from scratch using Entity Framework Core Code-First with PostgreSQL